We know what we are,

 For a wider employment history and to connect professionally please use LinkedIn.

-COACHING FOR TECHNOLOGY LEADERS
+COACHING FOR CHANGE LEADERS

 There is no one size fits all approach to helping great people develop further.
 I focus on individuals and teams in the technology leadership, strategy and architecture roles, where my experience can accelerate our focus on the core issues.
 My coaching work is typically based on an initial workshop with the individual or team, followed by six monthly coaching sessions.